 DSB: This [gown] I wore when my daughter died… …I went to Carnegie Hall and I walked on stage in that…and the audience stood up [applauding] for 5 minutes…

 DD: I told you they would…I said just wear black, and that’s it – apart from the chandelier on the hip!

 DSB: When I wore that gown I felt I had to go the doctor and have it lanced! [laughs] …something was growing on my hip [more laughter] …It is stunning

 DD: This dress originally had a straight skirt.
 I put a new skirt on it …and changed the bodice

 Darnell also told us that he altered and enlarged the elaborate orchid embellishment keeping the original version at its core.

 Photographs courtesy of London Features, Columbia Records and Dave Spencer.

-And finally, from my eyewitness report on the auction:
+And finally, from my eyewitness report on the auction: (by Peggy)